OpenDSA/OpenDSA-stable/RST/en/Tutorials/debug.rst

 Conditional Breakpoints
 =======================
-Often times when troubleshooting you may wish to stop at breakpoint at certain times.
+Sometimes your bug might appear after a lot of processing. you cannot just set a breakpoint to a line of code, because that line is executed 10,000 times before the bug occurs.
+What you really want is to stop at a line only when some other condition (i.e. a variable being a certain value, or after X amount of times) is true.
 However adding in additional code to catch those specified conditions can lead to issues later if you forget to remove the additional code.
 Fortunately many debuggers have the functionality to only stop at breakpoints when needed.